 Then comes the slightly tricky bit: To work out what your cup size is, you want to subtract your band size from your bust size.
 From the difference between the two sizes, you can work out your cup.
-If the difference is less than 1, then it's AA, 1=A, 2=B, 3=C, 4=D, 5=DD, and so on.
+If the difference is less than 1, then it's AA, 1 means A, 2 means B, 3 means C, 4 means D, 5 means DD, and so on.

-Julia also said, reassuringly, that you should "never be alarmed if you have to go up a cup size," as this will not only help you look smaller but will also help your posture.
+Mercer also said, reassuringly, that you should "never be alarmed if you have to go up a cup size," as this will not only help you look smaller but will also help your posture.
 And the best way to check if your bra is fitting correctly?
 "Lift up your arms twist your body, and the bra will fit perfectly in place," she advises.
-For more help, keep scrolling for a bra-fitting check list.
+For more help, keep scrolling for a bra-fitting checklist.

 Want more?
-Here's our body shape calculator that is guaranteed to make all your clothes look amazing.
+See our body-shape calculator that is guaranteed to make all your clothes look amazing.

 This post was originally published at an earlier date, and has since been updated by Elinor Block.